lucasespinosa28/Avalanche-json-rpc-specification/README.md

 This repository is the home of the Avalanche [OpenRPC](https://spec.open-rpc.org) document that describes the JSON-RPC interface with every  methods supportedby public node ``https://api.avax.network/``

-⚠ How some methods have different URL paths you need to combine the tag with serve URL, the eth methods have tags ``/bc/C/rpc`` is path is https://api.avax.network/ext/bc/P
+⚠ How some methods have different URL paths you need to combine the tag of method with serve URL, the eth methods have tags ``/bc/C/rpc`` is path is https://api.avax.network/ext/bc/P

 ## Specification